codeuploader-paper/action-recognition-study/README.md

 The difference of `test.txt` is that the forth elements will always be `-1`.

 After that, you need to update the `utils/data_config.py` for the datasets accordingly.

+We provided three scripts in the `tools` folder to help convert the datasets we interested but some details in the scripts must be set accordingly.
+E.g., the path to videos.

 ## Training and Evaluation